Scholar-In-Residence Program

 Visiting scholars who are selected for the program will be awarded the following:

-• A $4,500 stipend to cover transportation costs, food, and research fees.
+A stipend of $1000 per week to cover transportation costs, food, and research fees.
 Fifty percent of this amount will be awarded to the selected scholar no later than two weeks before the proposed date of travel to Selma.
 The remaining fifty percent will be awarded at the end of the first week of residency.

 Scholars agree to the following: